ccwillem/danglingdomains/README.md

 ```

 ## Options
-The following options are available.
+The following options are available:

-  -h, --help          	show this help message and exit.
+Short format	| Long format	| Description
+-------------	| ------------- | -------------
-  -d, --domain DOMAIN	enter the domain to search for.
+-d           	| --domain      | enter the domain to search for
-  -l, --list LIST  		path to file containing list with subdomains, separated by newlines.
+-l			 	| --list		| path to file containing list with subdomains, separated by newlines
-  -v, --verbose         show verbose output of each subdomain, CNAME and IP address.
+-v				| --verbose		| show verbose output of each subdomain, CNAME and IP address
-  -j, --json            show output in json format.
-Only dangling domains will be shown, no verbose info will be included.
+-j				| --json		| show output in json format.
+Only dangling domains will be shown, no verbose info will be included
+-h				| --help		| show the help message and exi